-As a component of this performance audit, Moss Adams reported the 2016 Measure B revenue earned, income earned, expenditures by program category, and debt service and/or cost of borrowing.
+As a component of this performance audit, Moss Adams reported the 2016 Measure B revenue earned, income earned, expenditures by Program Category results for each fiscal year, and debt service and/or cost of borrowing.

 Figures were provided by VTA and validated through the review of Board-approved budget memos and VTA's audited financial statements.
 There were no debt service costs for the current audit period.